DatabaseTirzepatide

 FINDINGS & EFFECTIVENESS

 Study 1 (no PAP therapy): AHI reduction from baseline to 52 weeks: -25.3 events/hour with tirzepatide vs -5.3 with placebo (treatment difference -20.0, P<0.001).
 63% achieved AHI below 5 (normal range) with tirzepatide vs 6% placebo.
-Oxygen saturation improvements; reduced sleepiness (ESS score); weight loss -18.1% tirzepatide vs -1.0% placebo.
+Weight loss -18.1% tirzepatide vs -1.0% placebo.

 Study 2 (with PAP therapy): AHI reduction: -29.3 events/hour tirzepatide vs -5.5 placebo (treatment difference -23.8, P<0.001).
 80.7% of tirzepatide patients were PAP-therapy-discontinuation eligible at 52 weeks.

-Mechanism context: The AHI reductions are substantially mediated by weight loss reducing upper airway fat deposition.
-Tirzepatide is not a direct respiratory drug -- it treats OSA by addressing its primary cause in obese patients.
+Mechanism context: the AHI reductions are substantially mediated by weight loss reducing upper airway fat deposition.
+Tirzepatide is not a direct respiratory drug: it treats OSA by addressing its primary cause in obese patients.
 This distinction has implications for treatment decisions in non-obese OSA and for understanding what happens to OSA benefit if tirzepatide is discontinued and weight regains.

 EDITORIAL ASSESSMENT